Modern Tensor-Spinor Symbolic Algebra Algorithms and Computing Non-Closure Geometry & Holoraumy in 11D, N = 1 Supergravity: SusyPy: A Supersymmetry Multiplet Solver

 The projection operator for half-integer spin \(s\) can then be computed from that for spin \(\ceil{s}\) via ((23b) in \cite{Huang2005} and (6.1.59-6.1.60) in \cite{Miyamoto2011})\footnote{Notice that the projection operator has spinor indices, as it must.
 A particle of half-integer spin \(s\) is a tensor-spinor of (Lorentz) rank \(\floor{s}\) with one spinor index.
 Note that when discussing fermions in this section, for brevity, we break slightly from our notation elsewhere and use \(s\), not \(s + 1/2\), to denote a half-integral spin.}

-Algorithm \ref{alg:symprojdecomp}, called ``SymProjDecomp," computes the projection operator for arbitrary spin \(s\).
-It takes as input the spin (and an optional parameter dictating whether to perform a gamma-matrix substitution in the calculation of a half-integer-spin projection operator, which is not relevant for most dimensions of interest) and returns a substitution rule which takes the expression \(P^{a_1 \cdots a_s b_1 \cdots b_s}\) or \(\left(Q^{a_1 \cdots a_{\floor{s}} b_1 \cdots b_{\floor{s}}}\right)_{\alpha \beta}\) into its decomposition in terms of spin-1 projection operators \(P^{a b}\).
-The procedure is precisely to work out the equations above.
-Note the substitutions which handle contracted vector indices in the half-integer case; these follow the easily verified identities
+The algorithm ``SymProjDecomp'' (see Algorithm \ref{alg:symprojdecomp}) computes the projection operator for arbitrary spin \(s\) via the foregoing recursive method.
+It takes as input the spin (and an optional parameter dictating whether to perform a gamma-matrix substitution in the calculation of a half-integer-spin projection operator, which is not relevant for most dimensions of interest) and returns a substitution rule taking \(P^{a_1 \cdots a_s b_1 \cdots b_s}\) or \(\left(Q^{a_1 \cdots a_{\floor{s}} b_1 \cdots b_{\floor{s}}}\right)_{\alpha \beta}\) to its decomposition in terms of spin-1 projection operators \(P^{a b}\).
+Note that we contract indices via the easily verified identities

 Note also that the symmetrizations are weight-1, yielding the needed \(1/s!\) factor.